rock-core/autoproj/README.txt

-What is Rubotics
+What is Autoproj
 ----------------
-Rubotics is both a tool and a project.
-The project aims at promoting the use of Ruby for robotics system, in both the toolchain (development of robotics-related software) but also on the robots themselves (sensor processing, control, you name it).

-To allow an easy installation and testing of the software that Rubotics describes, a _tool_ has been developped, that allows an easy integration of the local operating system (Debian, Ubuntu, Fedora, maybe MacOSX at some point) with the tools that come in source code form.
-What you are reading now is the user's guide for the tool.
+Autoproj allows to easily install and maintain software that is under source form (usually from a version control system).
+It has been designed to support a package-oriented development process, where each package can have its own version control repository (think "distributed version control").
+It also provides an easy integration of the local operating system (Debian, Ubuntu, Fedora, maybe MacOSX at some point).

-The goal of this tool is to ease the pain of installing robotics-related software.
+This tool has been developped in the frame of the RubyInMotion project, to install robotics-related software -- that is often bleeding edge.
 Unlike [the ROS build system](http://ros.org), it is not bound to one build system, one VCS and one integration framework.
-The philosophy behind rubotics
+The philosophy behind autoproj
 is:
  * supports both CMake and autotools, and can be adapted to other tools
  * supports different VCS: cvs, svn, git, plain tarballs.
- * software packages are plain packages, meaning that they can be built and installed /outside/ a rubotics tree, and are not tied *at all* to the rubotics build system.
+ * software packages are plain packages, meaning that they can be built and installed /outside/ an autoproj tree, and are not tied *at all* to the autoproj build system.
  * leverage the actual OS package management system.
 Right now, only Debian-like systems (like Ubuntu) are supported, simply because it is the only one I have access to.